-6.2 What is the tax treatment of the principal forms of investment manager / adviser?
+6.2 What is the tax treatment of the principal forms of investment manager / adviser identified in question 2.3?

 There is no special tax treatment or rules applicable in Angola for investment managers or advisers.
 Therefore, as Angolan-resident entities, they will be subject to the general taxation regime: (i) 30% Industrial Tax on income obtained on a worldwide basis; and (ii) capital gains, interest and dividends are subject to Investment Income Tax under a withholding mechanism (rates may vary from 5% up to 15%).